autifyhq/autify-cli/README.md

 FLAGS
-  --name=<value>              (required) Name of Autify Connect Access Point to be created --web-workspace-id=<value>  Workspace ID of Autify for Web to which the Access Point belong
+  --name=<value>              (required) Name of Autify Connect Access Point to be created --web-workspace-id=<value>  Workspace ID of Autify for Web to which the Access Point will belong

 DESCRIPTION
   Create an Autify Connect Access Point